Society for the Prevention of Cruelty to Animals (Hong Kong): Animal welfare programs

-Organize school visit and exhibition in shopping malls to spread the message of compassion, respect and care for animals.
+Organize school visits and exhibition in shopping malls to spread the message of compassion, respect and care for animals.
 In 2007–08 289 talks were given to young people reaching 20,004 audiences.
 The SPCA website is also committed to educating the public on how to look after pets responsibly.
 Vet's Corner and the Treasure of Knowledge pages are full of useful information such as what to do if your pet becomes ill.